Cubase Archives - Page 2 of 3 - Nail The Mix

 Let’s be real, a massive metal track needs a bass that can hold down the low end while still cutting through a wall of guitars.
 The bass tone on a We Came As Romans record is the perfect example of this: it’s solid, consistent, and perfectly locked in with the drums.
 But how do you […]

-Let’s be real: modern metalcore hits, like the ones from Falling In Reverse, are a masterclass in production.
+Modern metalcore hits, like the ones from Falling In Reverse, are a masterclass in production.
 They’re punchy, dynamic, and packed with layers of synths and effects that all manage to occupy their own space.
 It’s the kind of polished, aggressive sound that makes you wonder, “How did they do that?”
-We got […]
+We got a look under […]

 Let’s be honest, making prog metal lead guitars sit right in a dense mix is a serious challenge.
 You need them to soar above the blistering rhythm guitars, intricate drums, and thunderous bass, but what do you do when the lead tones you were sent are baked in and sound almost identical to the rhythms? […]